Nameless Rumia's Wiki

 On 2channel

 2channel uses the aforementioned 'special string in email field' method.
-Since the addition of tripcodes, they have been very selective with capcodes, only providing them to management and users that apply to be a reporter on the news-oriented 'plus' boards.
+Since the addition of tripcodes, they have been very selective with capcodes, only providing them to management and users who apply to be a reporter on the news-oriented 'plus' boards.
 In the post-Hiroyuki era, a 'cap stopper' was added in 2014, which let users kill a leaked capcode by using #DEL: before the string in the email field.2)

 In the past, Hiroyuki had the capcode of fusianasan, which leaked on September 23, 1999, so the capcode would automatically show the user's hostname to discourage further usage.
 This later became a way of trolling newcomers, called a 'fusianasan trap' (fusianasanトラップ).
 The post-Hiroyuki 2channel later removed said feature around late 2017, while Hiroyuki's own 2channel clone still has it implemented.